databases-seroze/kvarkDB/README.md

 [] Write a minimal key-value db
 [] Support REPL

 Features:

 [] WAL
 [] LSM Based with levelled compaction
 [] Transaction support
 []

+Dev notes:
+- I'm first starting with log structs as it's easy to begin with -